Boku Betting Sites

-What’s more, deposits made by bank card are rarely included in the payment method restrictions that a betting site might place on offers such as free bets, a welcome bonus, or bet credits.
-If you’ve deposited funds via bank card, you can be confident that your qualifying bet will… qualify!
+Moreover, deposits made by bank card are rarely included in the payment method restrictions that a betting site might place on offers such as free bets, a welcome bonus, or bet credits.
+If you’ve deposited funds via bank card, you can be confident that your qualifying stake will “qualify”.

-In comparison, there are only a small number of betting sites that accept Boku.
+In comparison, only a small number of betting sites accept Boku.
 Deposits from Boku are also much less likely to qualify for offers and bonuses.

 Disadvantages of Bank Cards vs Boku

 A reputable betting site will have a secure payment gateway to enable secure bank card payments.
-However, this does not completely elminate the risks.
+However, this does not entirely eliminate the risks.

 Allowing a betting site to store your card details runs the risk of those details being stolen in a cyber attack.
-The alternative, entering your card details each time you make a deposit is time-consuming and carries its own security risks if you are using a public WiFi network.
+The alternative, entering your card details each time you make a deposit, is time-consuming and carries security risks if you use a public WiFi network.